darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

  cat test.txt | grep TX > test1.txt
 </pre>

 The mixer_paths.xml file must have zero duplicates, or your phone will not boot.
 The initial mixer settings is the most important part, there should be zero duplicates, zero mistakes, zero errors.
-Copy a section, paste it into a file.
+Copy a section, paste it into a file test.txt.
 This is how you can check:
 <pre>
-sort mixer_paths_tasha.xml | uniq -D
+sort test.txt | uniq -D
 </pre>

 Credits, A Special Thank You<br>